 When can you harvest colostrum?

-However, if you are leaking colostrum, you can “catch” the milk in a milk catcher like the Elvie Catch at any time (because that’s not providing additional stimulation to your nipples).
+However, if you are leaking colostrum, you can “catch” the milk in a milk catcher like the Elvie Catch at any time (because that’s not providing any additional stimulation to your nipples).
 More on that below.

 How do you harvest colostrum?